 What is Tax-Deferred Retirement Account?

-Tax-deferred savings plans are qualified by the IRS and allow the taxpayer to contribute money to their savings account and subtract that amount from their taxable gross income for that year.
+What is a tax deferred retirement plan?
+Tax-deferred retirement plans are qualified by the IRS and allow the taxpayer to contribute money to their savings account and subtract that amount from their taxable gross income for that year.
 The taxes on the contribution and its returns are only due when the money is taken out of the account.
 Generally, this will happen after the taxpayer retires.

-There are several types of tax-deferred retirement accounts, including traditional IRA’s, Roth IRA’s, and 401(k)’s.
+There are several types of tax-deferred retirement savings plans, including traditional IRA’s, Roth IRA’s, and 401(k)s.

 IRAs – Traditional and Roth